dbfr3qs/browser-crypto-secure-store/README.md

 KeyPairs are generated and then stored as objects within IndexedDB with optional TTLs.
-All this does is wrap the integration between the [Web Crypto API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Crypto_API) and IndexedDB to make it easier to store and retrieve keys non-extractable keys.
+All this does is wrap the integration between the [Web Crypto API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Crypto_API) and IndexedDB to make it easier to store and retrieve non-extractable keys.
 It also provides a ttl option to automatically remove keys after a certain amount of time.

 ## Usage